ryannhally/CS390Githubtutorial/README.md

 Git is a **version control system** for developers.
 In other words, Git allows you to manage changes to code.
 Once you master Git, you will be able to use it to track changes to your code and collaborate more easily with other developers, among other things.

-In this tutorial will cover the basics of using Git from the command line.
+In this tutorial we will cover the basics of using Git from the command line.
 You will learn how to...
 * Create a repository
 * Add files to the repository
 * Commit changes